radin-lawrence/Creating-an-custom-docker-image-and-push-to-docker-hub/README.md

 ## 2. Adding sample template to instance

-Here I'm using HTML template for EC2 instance, you can use this link for getting [sample HTMl templates](https://www.tooplate.com/) .
+Here I'm using HTML template for EC2 instance, you can use this link for getting [sample HTML templates](https://www.tooplate.com/) .
 Downloaded the template to /home/ec2-user/website/ location.

 ~~~sh